igorsvee/react-relay-isomorphic-example/README.md

 # react-relay-app
-A simple crud app I've built in order to get familiar with the Relay stack.
+A simple crud app I've built in order to get familiar with the Relay framework.
 Uses react-relay-router for routing and mongodb as a db.
+Has working pagination with previous/next and optimistic updates for all operations.
 Usage:
 -------